MCD Polls: Most candidates from political families register win; richest contender loses | Politics

 MCD Polls: Most candidates from political families register win; richest contender loses

-Three women former mayors of Delhi emerged victorious while an ex-mayor of North Delhi lost the contest on Civil Lines ward.AAPs Aaley Mohammed Iqbal, son of AAP MLA Shoaib Iqbal, trounced his Congress rival Mohd Hamid by 17,134 -- the highest victory margin.
+Three women former mayors of Delhi won their ward while an ex-mayor of North Delhi lost the contest in Civil Lines.AAPs Aaley Mohammed Iqbal, son of AAP MLA Shoaib Iqbal, trounced his Congress rival Mohd Hamid by 17,134 -- the highest victory margin.

 - Country: